theovassiliou/hc2-tools/README.md

 ### Prerequisites

-There is no particular requirement beyong the fact that you should have a working go installation.
+There is no particular requirement beyond the fact that you should have a working go installation.

 [Install Go](https://golang.org/doc/install) >=1.13